• cyral 9 months ago

 They are allowed to do this because Automattic owns the trademark along with WordPress Foundation

-• cyral a day ago
+• cyral 9 months ago

 Correct, but his argument that WP Engine is confusing customers is strange when he runs the most confusing part about WordPress (.com vs .org).
 This tells me it is not really about reducing confusion, but him wanting to get paid because WP Engine is not contributing.
 Keep in mind Automattic was an early investor in WP Engine and they, along with countless other hosting and plugin businesses, have been using the WordPress name.
 Failing to go after any of them for over a decade can make it difficult to enforce the trademark.
 However, this may be the most valid legal avenue he has.